Signs of Severe Depression to Be Aware Of

 Irritability can look a lot like anger and also anxiety – both of which can also spike around a woman’s menstrual cycle.
 Irritability is often overlooked as a sign of depression but can actually be one of the first signals something is wrong.

-If you have new body pains that aren’t better explained by another diagnosis, it could be a sign of depression.
-It can be particularly difficult to tell if your pain is from depression or some of the other common causes like stress, trauma, injury, bad posture, poor sleep or bed position, arthritis, or simply from being tense and working seated in an office.
+If you have new body pains or physical symptoms that aren’t better explained by another diagnosis, it could be a sign of depression.
+It can be particularly difficult to tell if your pain is from depression or some of the other common causes like stress, trauma, injury, chronic pain, bad posture, poor sleep or bed position, arthritis, or simply from being tense and working seated in an office.

 Put your body pain into perspective with your lifestyle and see about making some adjustments like gentle stretching and increasing your overall movement, posture, etc.